 The Board operates under a charter that details the functions and responsibilities of the Board.
 The charter is reviewed annually to ensure it remains consistent with the Board’s objectives and responsibilities.
 Refer to the Group’s website at www.gwagroup.com.au under Corporate Governance Policies for a copy of the charter.

 Management is responsible for the implementation of corporate strategies and performance objectives and all aspects of the day to day running of the Group.
 Management are also responsible for ensuring the Group operates within the risk parameters set by the Board and for providing the Board with accurate and timely information to enable the Board to carry out its duties.

-Before the appointment of directors and senior executives, the Group ensures that appropriate background checks are conducted as to the person’s character, experience, education, criminal record and bankruptcy history.
-This is an important step in the recruitment process to ensure the appointment of suitable candidates to the director and senior executive roles.
+Before the appointment of directors and executives, the Group ensures that appropriate background checks are conducted as to the person’s character, experience, education, criminal record and bankruptcy history.
+This is an important step in the recruitment process to ensure the appointment of suitable candidates to the director and executive roles.

 All material information relevant to the election or re-election of directors is provided to shareholders in the director profiles which are included in the Explanatory Memorandum to the Notice of Annual General Meeting.
 The following information is provided to shareholders:

 New directors of the Group are provided with a formal letter of appointment which outlines the key terms and conditions of their appointment.
 Similarly, executives including the Managing Director, Executive Director and Chief Financial Officer have formal job descriptions and letters of appointment describing their salary arrangements, rights and responsibilities and entitlements on termination.

 A comprehensive induction program is provided to directors, executives and senior management to ensure full understanding of the Group, its policies and procedures and the industry within which it operates.